 Because of the new quarter, a new non-profit is participating in our Register Round Up program!
-From now until the end of September, we will be raising money for Friends of Deckers Creek!
+From now until the end of October, we will be raising money for Avian Conservation Center of Appalachia!

 We are proudly featuring Optimist & Goddess Maple Syrup!
 We had the opportunity to meet up with one of our member-owners, Llew Williams, who happily gave us a tour of his small-scale Maple Syrup farm right here in Morgantown.
 Check out the video below!

 Written by Gaby Carstens, Mountain People’s Co-Op Vice President

 Down an old West Virginia gravel road, we drove, the autumn colored leaves fell over us from the tall trees that appeared

 as though they had lived there forever.
 The sun peeked through the trees, slowly helping to dry the muddy ground the

 recent fall rain had left behind.
 “I haven’t really spent any time in Maidsville”, I told Tia, the grocery manager at Mountain